julian-molina/Documentation/pages/suite/suite-frequently-asked-questions.md

 Yes.
 The backend application must be running a live <a data-toggle="tooltip" data-original-title="{{site.data.network.session}}">trading session</a> to place orders at the exchange.
 If you turn your computer off or stop Superalgos, the system will not trade live during that time.

 You may close the fronted application running on the browser at any time.
 Only the backend application running on the console needs to be running at all times when trading live.

+Once you are proficient with running and operating the system, you may set up the backend in a separate or dedicated computer, and control it from the fronted running on your every-day machine.
+In this manner, the machine running the backend is the only one required to run continuously, while the one running the frontend may be turned off and on at will.

 ### What happens if Superalgos or the machine shuts down unexpectedly?